 Chinese New Year meals you can make at home

 Chinese New Year is the most important holiday on the Chinese calendar, and it typically kicks off with a delicious homemade meal the night before the big day.
-Chinese New Year’s Eve falls on 18th of February this year, which gives you just enough time to sort out your menu.
+Chinese New Year’s Eve falls on 24th of January this year.
 Here are some of the best recipes from around the web.

 When eating long noodles on Chinese New Year, there’s one important rule: never cut the noodles!
 Long noodles represent health and longevity, and it’s tradition to slurp them up in full in honour of the occasion.
-This long noodle recipe from ‘The Asian Grandmother’s Cookbook’ features flat egg noodles and three sautéed mushrooms of your choice.
+This long noodle recipe from the New York Times features flat egg noodles and three sautéed mushrooms of your choice.
 Soy sauce, garlic, Asian shallots and oyster sauce help give the noodles the sweet, tangy flavours of traditional Chinese cuisine.

 Dumplings are enjoyed throughout the New Year holiday, particularly in North China, where they are a customary dish.
 Dumplings known as ‘Jiaozi’ take the shape of old Chinese coins, representing wealth and prosperity.
 For a savoury treat, check out Ken Hom’s delicious pork potstickers.
 Dumpling dough is made with just two ingredients—plain flour and hot water—so it’s easier than you might think!